Pete Davidson’s ‘King of Staten Island’ to open on-demand

 NEW YORK (AP) — Judd Apatow’s “The King of Staten Island,” starring Pete Davidson, will release straight to home on-demand video after having its theatrical release canceled.

-Universal Pictures said Monday that “The King of Staten Island” will debut on digital platforms June 12.
+Universal Pictures said Monday that “The King of Staten Island” will debut as a $20 rental on digital platforms June 12.
 It is Apatow’s first fiction film as a director since 2015′s “Trainwreck” and Davidson’s biggest movie project yet, had earlier been slated for theatrical release on June 19.
 It was also supposed to be the opening movie at the South by Southwest in March before the film festival was canceled due to the pandemic.

 “The King of Staten Island” is the second Universal Pictures release to turn to a home video release following “Trolls World Tour” in early April.
 The studio declined to release sales figures but trumpeted its opening-weekend performance as a record VOD debut.